raspberrypilearning/club-mentoring/en/step_3.md

 --- /task ---

+Mentoring isn’t about knowing everything.
+In fact, it is helpful for young people to know it’s okay not to have all the answers and that even mentors are learning too.
+If a creator asks you a question that you don't know the answer to, that's ok, tell them you don't know while supporting them to find the answer.

 --- task ---

 **Look** at the examples of useful mentor characteristics.
 Which of them do you possess already?